Mileva Marić: Family, personal relationships and death

-Successfully hiding the illegitimate pregnancy, Marić traveled to Újvidék (Novi Sad), where her and Einstein's daughter was born in late January 1902.
+Successfully hiding the illegitimate pregnancy, Marić traveled to Újvidék (Novi Sad), where Einstein's daughter was born in late January 1902.
 The couple referred to the baby in their correspondence as Hanserl (a male name) before she was born and Lieserl after.
 At the age of one year, Lieserl suffered from scarlet fever, from which she retained permanent damage.
 Some sources say Lieserl died soon after in 1903, but others suggest she was put up for adoption in Serbia.
 Einstein never met his daughter.